Levorphanol Side Effects

 Applies to levorphanol: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking levorphanol:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking levorphanol:Incidence not known

 - attempts at killing oneself

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position

 - extra heartbeats